 Active Voice - How to change sentences to active voice.

-Align Story - Adjust grammar to the story in each sentence.
+Alignment - Align grammar with story in each sentence.

 Parallels - Use parallel construction to improve readability.